-If you’re new to cannabidiol (CBD), a common question, query or concern you may have is, does using CBD oil make you hungry?
-While the side effect known as ‘the munchies’ is synonymous with using cannabis, you’d be within your right to wonder if using the cannabis extract CBD oil might do the same.
-Let’s find out more about the munchies, whether using CBD oil will make you hungry and what effect CBD has on your metabolism.
+While the side effect known as ‘the munchies’ is synonymous with inhaling and smoking cannabis, you would be within your rights to wonder if using the cannabis plant extract CBD might do the same.
+Let’s find out more about this common occurrence with ‘weed’ smokers, whether using CBD oil will make you hungry and what effect CBD has on your metabolism.

-Although CBD is a cannabinoid found within the cannabis plant, consuming the isolated molecule via CBD oil or CBD vape e-liquid is unlikely to cause the same kind of chronic munchies you get from using cannabis, as portrayed in the mainstream media.
+So if you did decide to move forward with consuming CBD as a food supplement, how would you go about it?
+Because of its availability worldwide, you can experiment using multiple methods.
+Although CBD is a cannabinoid found within the cannabis plant, consuming the isolated molecule via.
+CBD oil or CBD e-liquid is unlikely to cause the same kind of chronic munchies you get from using cannabis, as portrayed in the mainstream media.

 As mentioned, where THC molecules bind themselves to our CB1 receptors, CBD instead indirectly interacts with our receptors by signalling to them and have an alternative effect.
 This means that when you use CBD oil you’re unlikely to have the same kind of ravenous attitude to food that using cannabis products can have.